nap2000/docs/admin-users.rst

   The **admin** security group is required in order to access the users page.

 User Management has multiple tabs.
-The first one, **users** contains the list of acutal users, the remaining tabs can be used to group and mange the users by project, role, organisation and enterprise.
+The first one, **users** contains the list of actual users, the remaining tabs can be used to group and mange the users by project, role, organisation and enterprise.

 .. figure::  _images/users.jpg